-- pH2 [float, optional] H2 partial pressure in bars. - pHe [float, optional] He partial pressure in bars. - pN2 [float, optional] N2 partial pressure in bars. - pO2 [float, optional] O2 partial pressure in bars. - pH2 [float, optional] H2 partial pressure in bars. - pAr [float, optional] Ar partial pressure in bars. - pNe [float, optional] Ne partial pressure in bars. - pKr [float, optional] Kr partial pressure in bars. - pCO2 [float, optional] CO2 partial pressure in bars.
+- pH2 [float, optional] H2 partial pressure in bars. - pHe [float, optional] He partial pressure in bars. - pN2 [float, optional] N2 partial pressure in bars. - pO2 [float, optional] O2 partial pressure in bars. - pH2 [float, optional] H2 partial pressure in bars. - pAr [float, optional] Ar partial pressure in bars. - pNe [float, optional] Ne partial pressure in bars. - pKr [float, optional] Kr partial pressure in bars. - pCH4 [float, optional] Methane partial pressure in bars. - pCO2 [float, optional] CO2 partial pressure in bars.
 This gets translated into a ppmv concentration, so if you want to specify/vary CO2 but don't need the other gases, specifying pCO2, pressure, and gascon will do the trick.
 In most use cases, however, just specifying pN2 and pCO2 will give good enough behavior. - pH2O [float, optional] H2O partial pressure in bars.
-This is only useful in setting the gas constant and surface pressure; it will have no effect on actual moist processes.
+This is only useful in setting the gas constant and surface pressure; it will have no effect on actual moist processes. - pCH4 [float, optional] CH4 partial pressure in bars.
+This is only useful in setting the gas constant and surface pressure; it will have no effect on radiation.

 - mldepth [float, optional] Depth of the mixed-layer ocean.
-Default is 50 meters. - soildepth [float, optional] Scaling factor for the depth of soil layers (default total of 12.4 meters) - cpsoil [float, optional] Heat capacity of the soil, in J/m^3/K. Default is 2.410^6. - soilwatercap [float, optional] Water capacity of the soil, in meters.
-Defaults to 0.5 meters
+Default is 50 meters. - soildepth [float, optional] Scaling factor for the depth of soil layers (default total of 12.4 meters) - cpsoil [float, optional] Heat capacity of the soil, in J/m/K. Default is 2.4\10. - soilwatercap [float, optional] Water capacity of the soil, in meters.
+Defaults to 0.5 meters - soilsaturation [float, optional] Initial fractional saturation of the soil.
+Default is 0.0 (dry).

-- soilsaturation [float, optional] Initial fractional saturation of the soil.
-Default is 0.0 (dry). - maxsnow [float, optional] Maximum snow depth (Default is 5 meters; set to -1 to have no limit).
+maxsnow [float, optional] Maximum snow depth (Default is 5 meters; set to -1 to have no limit).